-At the Rosner Lab, we are working on transformative therapy on patients with metastatic tumors for whom treatment is lacking.
+At the Rosner Lab, we are a diverse group working on transformative therapy on patients with metastatic tumors for whom treatment is lacking.

 Cancer is the second leading cause of death but, unlike heart disease, it has been a difficult disease to effectively understand or treat.
 The reason relates to the complexity and heterogeneity of the disease.
 Most tumors have complicated origins and are driven by rare mutations.
 Furthermore, different tissues have distinct cancers, individual tissues have multiple cancer subtypes, and tumors are composed of cells that are both genetically and phenotypically diverse.
 Thus, every tumor is unique and dynamic.
 The cause of lethality in most solid tumors such as breast cancer is the metastatic dissemination of tumor cells throughout the body.
 Metastasis is characterized by many distinct properties that are driven by changing stresses in the tumor microenvironment.
 Underlying all of these events are subcellular signaling pathways within tumor and environmental cells that are ultimately responsible for driving cells to a tumorigenic state.